amirbous/LaplaceParallelBEM/README.md

     - parallel: `mpirun -np <n_mpi_cores> ./electroparal <problem name>

+#### Repo Structure

+- `geo`: example Geometry files, some example are taken from FreeCAD software example

+- `include`: inclue files and further utilities that can be used as an extention (e.g error evaluation compared to a ground truth solution file)

+- `parallel`: distributed implementation with MPI source code

+- `results`: screentshots and measurements

+- `serial` serial and shared memory implementation with OpenMP source code

+- `test`: tests for partial results correctness

 #### Testing
 After building, it is possible to run `ctest` in the build directory, which will execute a series of tests